 Vision is Expanding

 Velvet Noses is bursting at the seams with horses, kids, adults and helpers.
 People in the community are becoming more interested in horses as a means for getting outside and away from isolation.
 The backyard that used to house two horses now has seven.
 The only arena for the riding lessons is a round pen.
-A small pasture has a trial obstacle course and trail rides around the neighborhood get the horses and students into a new setting.
+A small pasture has a trail obstacle course and trail rides around the neighborhood get the horses and students into a new setting.
 “If one of our horses poops in the street, we make sure we go back and pick up the manure,” relates Libby to emphasize the value of being good neighbors.

 Mike and Libby are actively searching for a larger place for this ministry.
 They are considering all options from leasing a larger place to actually moving to more acreage.
 Although a small fee is charged for each lesson, Libby does not want the cost keeping students from participating in the program.
 So, donations are always appreciated.
 In addition, Libby says, ”We are looking to partner with like-minded folks to share in our mission.
 We would love to have a trainer to help with our young fostered babies.”
 Velvet Noses Horse Ministry is changing lives one human and one horse at a time.